openhab/openhab-addons/bundles/org.openhab.binding.connectedcar/README.md

 The  Account Thing has to be added manually giving the necessary credentials.
 Once the account is online the binding can query all registered vehicles and creates a vehicle thing for each of them.

-Make sure to select the correct type of Account Think (e.g. select Sokda Enyaq instead of Skoda, which is for non-electrical models).
+Make sure to select the correct type of Account Think (e.g. select Sokda Electrical instead of Skoda, which is for non-electrical models).

 ## connectedcar: Audi, VW, Skoda